Charles Dowding’s life, and his story of no dig

 Despite being an enthusiast for his take on growing practice, he is not a fanatical ideologue but a true empiricist.
 His arguments are based on the outcome of years of rigorously recorded experimentation and observation, forming the foundation for all of his recommendations.
 Charles is a man driven by a desire to find the most effective and environmentally benign method of producing as much food from a small area as is feasible.
 He then converts it to good domestic use with the able assistance of his partner and co-author Stephanie Hafferty.

 I am often consulted for advice on creating, maintaining and improving vegetable gardens and allotments.
 The many talks which I give to gardening clubs, fund raising events, community meetings, allotment societies and literary festivals are received with enthusiasm.
+See the Events page for details.
 I can open your mind to new possibilities, and the photographs of my gardens show the beauty you can create with vegetable growing.